grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 ### Data Links

 Canvas supports [data links](https://grafana.com/docs/grafana/latest/panels-visualizations/configure-data-links/).
-Once you have added a data link to the panel, you can display it following these steps:
+Once you've added a data link to the panel, you can display it by following these steps:

 1. Set an element to be tied to a field value
 2. Turn off the inline editing toggle